Ruth Gerdes' Story

 Karel Capek, a family member and third-year medical student at The University of Nebraska Medical Center (UNMC), told me about Dr. Jean Botha.
 Karel had done a surgical rotation under Dr. Botha's direction.
 He raved about this "liver- and bowel-transplant doctor many believed to be one of the best liver surgeons in the world."

-Dr. Zaruba also suggested exploring the options for surgery at The Nebraska Medical Center's renowned liver-transplant program.
+Dr. Zaruba also suggested exploring the options for surgery at Nebraska Medicine's renowned liver-transplant program.
 In addition, Dr. Zaruba talked to carcinoid cancer experts from all over the world on my behalf.
 It was the consensus of those experts that I was not a good candidate for surgery.

 At my first consultation with Dr. Botha, it was apparent to me that we were a good match.
 Dr. Botha had gone through my medical records in detail before I ever met him.
 He was encouraging, upbeat and confident but never arrogant.
 Dr. Botha instilled a peaceful confidence in me.
 He understood that this was a critical day in my life, and he treated me with compassion and respect.
 Dr. Botha's surgical offer was novel and unexpectedly right for me.
 I happened to be at the exact right moment in time and the exact right place to be diagnosed with carcinoid cancer.
 I knew something extraordinary was happening.
 Dr. Botha gave me hope.